regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 The degree of freedom due to connection tracking helpers are thus dependent on the nature of the protocol.
-Some protocols have dangerous extensions, and these are disabled by defaut by Netfilter.
+Some protocols have dangerous extensions, and these are disabled by default by Netfilter.
 The user has to pass an option during loading of the module to enable this dangerous protocol features.
 For example, the FTP protocol can let the user choose to have the target server connect to another arbitrary server.
 This could lead to a hole in the DMZ and it is thus